colin-gourlay/sundown-sessions/src/content/releases/j/jackie-lomax/come-and-get-it-the-best-of-apple-records/index.md

 ---
 ## About

-Come And Get It - The Best Of Apple Records is a release by Jackie Lomax released in 2010.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Sour Milk Sea.
+*Come And Get It - The Best Of Apple Records* earns its place in the Sundown Sessions catalogue through “Sour Milk Sea”, a selection that offers a direct route into Jackie Lomax's work.

+Heard in the context of the full release, “Sour Milk Sea” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Sour Milk Sea